Terms and conditions

 - A valid ticket must be produced to gain entry to a ticketed event (including films, exhibitions, programs and other events).
 Ticket holders should be prepared to produce valid identification, member and concession cards (if applicable) at point of entry.

-Some tickets are sold by ACMI as agent for the event owner or sponsor.
+- Some tickets are sold by ACMI as agent for the event owner or sponsor.
 In such cases the terms and conditions of the event owner or sponsor will also apply.
 Details of these terms will normally be available on the event page on ACMI’s website or on the event owner or sponsor's website.

-Late arrivals may result in non-admittance until a suitable break in the event program.
+- Late arrivals may result in non-admittance until a suitable break in the event program.
 For events where ACMI has maintained a standby list, unoccupied seats will be released at the start of the event.

-To the extent permitted by law, ACMI has no liability to you beyond the amount paid to ACMI for a ticket.
+- To the extent permitted by law, ACMI has no liability to you beyond the amount paid to ACMI for a ticket.
 Where tickets are sold by ACMI as agent for the event owner ACMI will not be held liable for any dispute over an event or ticket purchase.

 Concession and reciprocal benefits

 - Companion card holders (free admittance with paying patron to all sessions)

 - International Council of Museums (ICOM) card holders